 the behaviour is undefined and this can lead to unexpected results.
-Either the "i++" is performed first or the assignment i=v[i] is performed first, or some other undefined behaviour occurs.
-Because the order of evaluation can have drastic effects on the functionality of the code, this can greatly impact portability.
+Either the "i++" is performed first or the assignment i=v[i] is performed first, or some other unspecified behaviour occurs.
+Because the order of evaluation can have drastic effects on the functionality of the code, this can greatly impact portability and lead to unexpected behaviour.